School of Medicine

 Doctor of Medicine.
 The curriculum for the M.D. degree is normally a four-year program that provides comprehensive training for the practice of medicine and provides a blend of basic sciences training and clinical experience.
 The emphasis during the first two years is on the basic-science foundations of medicine.
 Medical students are introduced to patient care during their very first quarter of study, reflecting the school’s commitment to the training of highly skilled clinicians.
 Several volunteer clinics, largely staffed by UC Davis medical students, provide an ideal setting for hands-on clinical experience.

+Combined Degree Program.
 In addition to the Doctor of Medicine degree, the School of Medicine at UC Davis offers a variety of dual-degree programs through coordination with other graduate groups and divisions.
-These advanced degrees can couple the M.D. degree with the M.P.H., Ph.D. and M.B.A. that train physicians to meet, respond to and solve the broad diversity of problems and dilemmas facing current and future health care.
-A new five-year program for students interested in telecommunications-enhanced rural medicine is available.
-We also have three Underserved
+These advanced degrees can couple the M.D. degree with the M.P.H., Ph.D., and M.B.A. that train physicians to meet, respond to and solve the broad diversity of problems and dilemmas facing current and future health care.

 Meeting this challenge requires those capable of advancing our biological sciences knowledge base and others who can recognize and solve the ethical, political and humanitarian issues that confront the broad delivery of health care to all.
 Hence, the field for the Ph.D. in the joint degree program at UC Davis can be any graduate program offered on the UC Davis campus, extending beyond the traditional biological sciences boundaries, and strongly encouraging candidates to seek degrees in social sciences and humanities.
 All requirements for both degrees are met in a course of study that usually lasts seven years.
 To be admitted, and be concurrently enrolled in both degree programs, students must apply for separate admission to both the M.D. and Ph.D. programs and obtain permission of the School of Medicine M.D./Ph.D.
 Advisory Committee.
 Funding for two competitive fellowships is awarded annually to students enrolled in the M.D./Ph.D. program.